imwally/pin/README.md

 ### First: Setup your authentication token

-Before pin is run you must first create a `.pinboard` configuration file in your home directory that contains your authentication token.
+Before running `pin` you must first create a `.pinboard` configuration file in your home directory that contains your authentication token.
 This token can be found on the password tab of the settings [page](https://pinboard.in/settings/password).